 - After a long day of hiking, we decided to take a rest and enjoy the view.

 “Take a risk” means to do something that involves the possibility of danger, harm, or failure.

 - He decided to take a risk and start his own business.

 Take a seat

 “Take a seat” means to sit down in a chair or other seating area.

 - Please take a seat and wait for your name to be called.

 Take a shower (have)

-- I usually take a shower before having my breakfast.
+- I need to take a shower after my workout at the gym.

 Take a step